 Using a games sense approach to coaching basketball is a consistent theme of Basketball Immersion and can help you make your practices more game like.
 Player-centred coaching remains a novel approach for many.
 An autocratic style of instruction still dominates basketball coaching at all levels of the game.
 A games sense approach attempts to draw players into the decision-making process and provide input into the learning context.
 A coach teaches the game within the context of the game.
-If you are interested in more details please check out:

 Mike MacKay of Basketball Canada is a proponent of teaching basketball in this way.

 Learn more from Coach MacKay and gain insights on better coaching here: